 The Commonwealth Government is committed to encouraging fairer and faster payment times and terms for small businesses.

-Small business supplies around $138 billion in trade of goods and services to large business in Australia.
+The 3.4 million small businesses employ around 6 million Australians which is around half of all business employment.
 There is international evidence that reducing long payment times to small business can make the small business sector more resilient by improving cash flow and boosting employment and wages.

-To address this issue, the Commonwealth Government announced on 21 November 2018 that it would introduce a new Payment Times Reporting Framework.
+To address this issue, the Commonwealth Government announced late last year that it would introduce a new Payment Times Reporting Framework.

-The framework will require large businesses with over $100 million in turnover to publish payment information on how they engage with small businesses.
-It will cover up to 3,000 of the largest businesses in Australia – including foreign companies and government entities.
+The framework will require large businesses with over $100 million in annual turnover to publish payment information on how they engage with small businesses.
+It will cover around 2,500 of the largest businesses in Australia – including foreign companies and government entities.

 The framework’s overall goal is to improve payment outcomes for Australian small businesses.
 To achieve this, it has three objectives:

 - Improve the collection of information about the payment practices of large businesses and government agencies towards small business.

 - Make information about payment practices visible and easily accessible to small businesses and other interested stakeholders.

 - Limit the compliance and administrative burden associated with the reporting framework for government agencies, large and small businesses.

 The process to develop the Payment Times Reporting Framework (PTRF) is well advanced.